Nova A.

 Have you ever wondered how to make your writing more interesting?

-Boring sentences can make your essays, stories, and assignments less exciting to read.
+Dull sentences can make your essays, stories, and assignments less appealing to readers.

 Don't worry; we're here to help!